hansenjohnson/WhaleMap/README.md

 3. Combine

-All track data files in `data/interim/` are combined by (`R/proc_tracks.R`) and saved as `data/processed/tracks.rds`.
-All observation data files in `data/interim/` are combined by (`R/proc_observations.R`) and saved as `data/processed/observations.rds`.
+All effort and observation data files in `data/interim/` are combined by (`R/combine.R`) and saved as `data/processed/tracks.rds` and `data/processed/observations.rds`, respectively.

 4. Repeat

-A makefile maps the dependency structure and orchestrates the efficient processing of the entire dataset.
+A Makefile maps the dependency structure and orchestrates the efficient processing of the entire dataset.
 The `make` command is executed at the final step of `src/get_remote_data.sh` to update the dataset after synchronization.
 A cron job runs `src/get_remote_data.sh` every 15 minutes to keep the system up to date.

 ### WhaleMap data formats